Canis latrans

 Historically, coyotes tended to live in wolf-free areas where prey animals were numerous.
 These locations included grasslands and deserts across the United States and Canada.
 After the wolf was hunted to near extinction, the coyote no longer had any competition and thus expanded its range further across North America and extended into Central America.

-Coyotes are primarily carnivores animals whose diet will depend on the prey animals available in a given location.
-For example, a coyote here in Tennessee might feed mainly on white-tailed deer, groundhogs, and turkeys.
+These wild dogs are primarily carnivores animals whose diet depends on the prey animals available in a given location.
+For example, a coyote here in Tennessee might feed on white-tailed deer, groundhogs, opossums, and turkeys.
 A coyote in Wyoming, however, would have a diet including animals like pronghorn antelope, prairie dogs, and even rattlesnakes!

 Coyotes use a variety of vocalizations, body language cues to communicate, as well as sent marking.
-When living in areas free from humans, coyotes have been found to hunt both during the day and night.
-When coyotes live within close proximity to humans, however, their hunting tends to be done mostly at night, dawn, and dusk.
+When living in areas free from humans, coyotes are found to hunt both during the day and night.
+However, in coyote populations located closer to human settlements, their hunting is done mostly at night, dawn, and dusk.

 A coyote’s appearance will vary depending on where the animal makes its home.
 There are (at least) 19 subspecies of coyote, each having evolved to blend in with the biome where it lives.
-Eastern coyotes are generally larger than coyotes found out west, which is theorized to be caused by interbreeding with Grey Wolves.
+Additionally, the eastern coyote is generally larger than coyotes found out west, a fact theorized to be caused by interbreeding with Grey Wolves.